An article and a blog post are not the same thing, even though they are oftentimes used interchangeably…

 The Difference Between Blog Posts & Articles

-- Blog posts are a new form of writing while articles have been around for hundreds of years.
+- Blog posts are actually a new form of writing while articles have been around for hundreds of years.

 - Blog posts are posted in reverse chronological order (most recent first) while articles are time stamped on their publication date and not in a particular order.